mudroljub/angular-wiki-search/README.md

 };
 ```

-Both methods have common params:
+Both methods also have common params:

 ```js
 params.format = 'json';